How Course Proposals Work

 Once submitted, the proposal follows a specific approval routing path in which approvers (the reviewer, faculty committee members and chairs) review the

-proposal in CRAMS or CRS and provide feedback.
+proposal in CRS and provide feedback.

 Having the proposal in CRS allows multiple approvers to see it and provide feedback in a centralized location.
 It also ensures correct formatting for the General Catalog.

 The preparer works with the faculty initiating the proposal to make adjustments as needed.

 If the Committee on Courses approves the proposal, the preparer will receive an email indicating next steps.